 Traditional analysis of TCLIs assumed that consumers follow a neoclassical direct utility function where variations in budget constraint prices and expenditures are assumed to have no effect on consumer tastes.
-This is a sufficient (not necessary) condition for the demand functions derived from the direct utility function to exhibit regularity properties2.
+This is a sufficient (not necessary) condition for the demand functions derived from the direct utility function to exhibit regularity properties3.
 Such a neoclassical direct utility function will not, however rationalize constructing TCLIs from non-regular demand functions.
 Furthermore, any neoclassical direct utility function will necessarily impose certain restrictions on consumer preferences that cannot always be justified nor sometimes are they even testable.
 Barnett (1981) proved that whenever the strict neoclassical assumption of the independence of consumer preferences from changes in budget constraint prices and expenditures is tested empirically, the data asymptotically rejects this hypothesis by any method of testing consistently applied (Basmann et al. 1985a, p.2).
 Thus it seems that in order to construct a TCLI that does not make unjustifiable assumptions about consumer maximizing behavior we should find a utility function which does not impose any contestable assumptions.
-Further, it has been demonstrated in Basmann et al.
+Further, it has been demonstrated in Basmann et al. (1988) that imposing extra restrictions on the TCLI, e.g. assuming that consumer follow a Leontief indifference curve, are not neutral in their distributional implications.